lcouper/RprogrammingCourse/Week1/PracticeExercises/README.md

 2.10) Adapt the above code to calculate the average mosquito abundance by sample month.
 Store this information in a new variable "MonthlyMos"

 2.11) Which months had the highest mosquito abundance?
-Does this seem consistent with what you know about mosquitoes?
-(Something odd is going on with the dataset.
-Take a look at the values listed in the sample_month and see if you can figure out what it is.)
+Something odd is going on with the dataset.
+Take a look at the values listed in the sample_month and see if you can figure out what it is.
 Hint: How many data points were taken in January and February?

 ## 3. Importing and exploring data: Disease example ##